Introduction from the Chief Executive Officer

 Slavery and human trafficking is a hidden blight on our global society.
 We all have a responsibility to be alert to the risks, however small, in our business and in the wider supply chain.
 Our colleagues are expected to report concerns and management are expected to act upon them.

 The Delta Group are Europe’s leading visual communication business, experts in advising on, creating, producing, activating and analysing a broad range of point-of-purchase and related visual communications across the entire in-store and out-of-store marketing value chain.
 The Group delivers seamless end-to-end marketing solutions from managed studios through to print and installation.
 The Delta Group works in close collaboration with clients and always has a focus on commercial objectives.
-Our offering is encapsulated in the business’ I.D.E.A.S strategic model:
+Our offering is encapsulated in the business’ strategic methodology:

 The group has its head office in the UK and an annual turnover in excess of £36m.